 4. Peanut Butter

-Here is a great video which shows how to make homemade peanut butter:
+Here’s a great video that shows how to make homemade peanut butter:

 5. Salad Dressing

 Like peanut butter, salad dressing is another grocery list staple that is expensive and can just as easily be made on the homestead.
 Many salad dressings have also additives and preservatives in them, so making your own helps you avoid those unwanted ingredients as well.

 Popular salad dressings, such as Italian, various vinaigrettes, or ranch are easy to make at home, too, so there really is no reason to pay top dollar for them.